 The effect is the same as if a user passes multiple processors to the -processor command-line option.
-For example, instead of a user having to run
+For example, instead of a user having to run the user can write if you define an aggregate checker class.
+Extend AggregateChecker and override the getSupportedTypeCheckers method, like the following:

 '''

-\verb|javac -processor DistanceUnitChecker, VelocityUnitChecker, MassUnitChecker MyFile.java| \\ \textbf{the user can write} \\
+javac -processor DistanceUnitChecker, VelocityUnitChecker, MassUnitChecker MyFile.java

 '''